Eunsong/SpinDynamicsSimulator/README.md

 ### Introduction
 Classical spin dynamics simulator code written in Java.

-The project aims to provide generic platform to run linear and nonlinear classical spin dynamics simulaton of any system by solving Landau-Lifshitz-Gilbert equation.
+The project aims to provide a generic platform to run linear and nonlinear classical spin dynamics simulaton of any system by solving Landau-Lifshitz-Gilbert equation.

 (please refer to the following reference for more details : Eunsong Choi, Gia-Wei Chern, Natalia Perkins, Chiral magnetism and helimagnons in a pyrochlore antiferromagnet, Phys.
 Rev. B 87, 054418 (2013),